macs3-project/MACS/README.md

 MACS3 has been tested using GitHub Actions for every push and PR in the following architectures:

- * x86_64 (Python 3.9, 3.10, 3.11, 3.12)
+ * x86_64 (Ubuntu 22, Python 3.9, 3.10, 3.11)
- * aarch64 (Python 3.9)
+ * aarch64 (Ubuntu 22, Python 3.10)
- * armv7 (Python 3.9)
+ * armv7 (Ubuntu 22, Python 3.10)
- * ppc64le (Python 3.9)
+ * ppc64le (Ubuntu 22, Python 3.10)
- * s390x (Python 3.9)
+ * s390x (Ubuntu 22, Python 3.10)
- * Apple chips (Python 3.11)
+ * Apple chips (Mac OS 13, Python 3.11)

 In general, you can install through PyPI as `pip install macs3`.
 To use virtual environment is highly recommended.
 Or you can install after unzipping the released package downloaded from Github, then use `pip install .` command.
 Please note that, we haven't tested installation on any Windows OS, so currently only Linux and Mac OS systems are supported.
+Also, for aarch64, armv7, ppc64le and s390x, due to some unknown reason potentially related to the scientific calculation libraries MACS3 depends on, such as Numpy, Scipy, hmm-learn, scikit-learn, the results from `hmmratac` subcommand may not be consistent with the results from x86 or Apple chips.
+Please be aware.

 ## Usage